Universe8888/softUni2023Projects/README.md

 - Engage with and contribute to the broader development community.

 ## Advanced Coursework
-Here, I delve into the advanced courses completed at SoftUni and beyond, including specialized workshops and certifications in areas like AI, machine learning, and cloud computing.
+Here, I delve into the advanced courses completed at SoftUni and beyond, including specialized workshops and certifications.

 ## Signature Projects
 This section highlights ambitious projects that epitomize my skills in software engineering.
 These include: